 - articles that analyse the more controversial elements of Swiss-led child evacuations, and my very first book, The Exceptional Evacuation (currently half completed!)

 - public blog that explores current events, films, and popular culture by using history as a way to interrogate recurrent crises.

 - interviewing former survivors of the Swiss-led evacuations (now in their 70s+) to understand their experiences.
 Their oral testimony is absolutely essential and will add greater nuance to this remarkable moment in history.

-My background is also firmly rooted in communications, especially political persuasion.
-While studying for my bachelors in Communication Studies at the University of Calgary, I learned a great deal about quantitative data collection, analysis and statistics, but my foundation for studying war and history actually grew out of a keen interest in “rhetoric.”
+While the study of History is now my intellectual home, I actually started my research in communications, especially political persuasion.
+While studying for my bachelors in Communication Studies at the University of Calgary, I learned a great deal about communications strategies, quantitative data collection, analysis and statistics, but my foundation for studying war and history actually grew out of a keen interest in “rhetoric.”
 Mass rallies, speeches, and how governments communicate with citizens and soldiers during war strongly sparked my attention.